 What is happening to those without active immigration court cases?

-The more than 44,000 individuals who were sent back to Mexico under MPP but no longer have active immigration court cases are not eligible for the new process implemented by the Biden administration.
-Secretary Mayorkas advised that these individuals “wait for further instructions and not travel to the [U.S.-Mexico] border.”
-However, many of these individuals have already returned to their countries of origin.
+The more than 44,000 individuals who were sent back to Mexico under MPP but no longer have active immigration court cases were made eligible in June for the new process implemented by the Biden administration.
+While Secretary Mayorkas had previously advised that these individuals “wait for further instructions and not travel to the [U.S.-Mexico] border,” many had already returned to their countries of origin.

 Did MPP deter migrants from attempting to cross without authorization between ports of entry ?